-While there are a number of open source charting library available in Java, none of them seem to be suitable for real time scientific data, such as the one coming from control systems.
+GRAPHENE: A JAVA LIBRARY FOR REAL-TIME SCIENTIFIC GRAPHS K. Shroff, G. Carcassi, BNL, Upton, Long Island, New York, USA U.S. DEPARTMENT OF ABSTRACT While there are a number of open source charting library available in Java, none of them seem to be suitable for real time scientific data, such as the one coming from control systems.
 Common shortcomings include: inadequate performance, too entangled with other scientific packages, concrete data object (which require copy operations), designed for small datasets, required running UI to produce any graph.
-Graphene [1] is our effort to produce graphs that are suitable for scientific publishing, can be created without UI (e.g. in a web server), work on data defined through interfaces that allow no copy processing in a real time pipeline and are produced with adequate performance.
-The graphs are then integrated using pymanager [2][3] within Control System Studio [4].
+Graphene is our effort to produce graphs that are suitable for scientific publishing, can be created without UI (e.g. in a web server), work on data defined through interfaces that allow no copy processing in a real time pipeline and are produced with adequate performance.
+The graphs are then integrated using pymanager within Control System Studio.

-INTRODUCTION

-Graphene aims to provide plots with suitable performance characteristics for the real-time processing of large datasets.
-The open source library we explored were typically aimed either at non-scientific uses, at smaller datasets that are required or at data that would not change in real-time, see Fig. 1.

-Parts of Graphene should still be considered not feature complete.
-The current aim is to make sure that the core engine works with the requested performance profile and that the graphs are correct.
-Not that the line can be painted green or that one can use Arial for the labels.

-ARCHITECTURE

-The main aspect of graphene is that the painting is done on a buffer, instead of on screen directly.
+INTRODUCTION The main aspect of graphene is that the painting is done on a buffer, instead of on screen directly.
 This means that all the painting operations can be done without a UI, for example in a web server, and on background threads.
 Dataset definition are pure interfaces and are not coupled with any external type system.
 This allows graphene to read data from any source with no copy operations, issue that is critical while handling large datasets.
 Since data changes dynamically, the auto-ranging has to take that into account to avoid the continuous stretching and shrinking of the axis.
 Graphene keeps both the current range of the dataset and the aggregated range, so that the axis can grow monotonically until they reach a stable size.

-GRAPHS

-The graphs currently available in graphene include the following:
+GRAPHS The graphs currently available in graphene include the following: Line graph BRO Scatter graph Histogram Bubble graph Figure 1 shows some examples of the available graphs and interpolations algorithms.
+Figure 2: Performance of Graphene in a multi core environment.
+Number of plots per second vs number of threads.
+LineGraph performance improved through data reduction, for each pixel draw 4 values: first, max, min, last Displaying 100,000 points, 300x200 How many differences can you find?

-- Line graph
+Line graph

-- Scatter graph

-- Histogram

-- Bubble graph

-Figure 2 shows some examples of the available graphs and interpolations algorithms.

-PERFORMANCE
+Figure 1: Example plots and interpolation algorithms available in Graphene.

+Figure 3a: Without data reduction - 255.4 ms

+Figure 3b: With data reduction - 6.077 ms